- Who can apply?

 The funding can help offset training and competition expenses.

-We may consider basic cost-of-living expenses if an athlete had to move outside of yukon to:
+We may consider basic cost-of-living expenses if an athlete had to move outside of the Yukon to train or compete.

 - the amount of funds available; and